 Whether you are delivering to retailers or consumers, or both, customers want products faster in a more predictable time window.

 If you import from Asia, your company has made a strategic decision to lengthen its supply chain to lower actual product costs.
 While you can’t control this decision, you can control how goods are transported and what happens once a container hits U.S. shores.
 It’s here that you can make a real difference to your company’s financial health by reducing supply chain cycle time and shrinking the cash cycle.

 These days winning is no longer about product differentiation; it’s about supply chain differentiation and how quickly you can turn your product investments into cash.
 To do that, you need a logistics operation that supports high-velocity distribution, from port to final delivery.
-This paper provides 6 tips for importers to get products to market faster.
+This article provides 6 tips for importers to get products to market faster.

 To improve port-to-market speed, we need to start at the beginning.